RanaEssam4/Spartan6-DSP48A1/README.md

 To work with this project, you’ll need a Verilog simulator. **QuestaSim** is recommended.

 ### 1. Quick Simulation (Recommended)
-A preconfigured script `run_dsp.do` is provided to automate the simulation.
+A preconfigured script `run.do` is provided to automate the simulation.

 **Steps:**
 1. Ensure your simulator is installed and licensed.